aaronparker/aaronparker.github.io/_posts/2022-02-19-dynamic-device-collections-without-configmgr.md

 With this inventory solution sending data to Log Analytics, we have a source data set to query for our dynamic device collections.

-The smallest window that a Protactive Remediation script can be run is one per hour.
+The smallest window that a Protective Remediation script can be run is one per hour.
 Thus we are only going to see hardware changes reflected in the inventory data within the previous 1-2 hours, depending on hardware changes and when the script executes on the device.
 {:.note title="Note"}

 ### KQL Queries